-Zigan moved so fast arcs of blood hovered in the air where he last appeared.
-But when he hazed close and tried to grab me away, the warrior jerked us back and two others lunged for him.
+Zigan moved so fast; arcs of blood hovered in the air where he last appeared.
+But when he hazed close and tried to free me, the warrior jerked us back and two others lunged for him.
 To my utter horror, they took his head.

-I locked gazes with the bleak eyes of my mate who was coming to the same conclusions as I faded into bits, so close to him our fingers nearly touched.
+The devastated face of my mate told me he had come to the same incomprehensible conclusion while he watched me fade into bits, so close to him our fingers nearly touched.

-My heart and soul poured into my words.
+I poured my heart and soul into my words.
 “I will love you forever!”
 The sound that followed was the mighty roar of a broken and wounded bear.

 The sound that followed was the mighty roar of a wounded bear.

 3 thoughts on “An End at Barfleur – A Short Story”

 Reblogged this on By D. L. Lewellyn and commented:

 Enjoy a short story within a story inspired by a pivotal moment in history.